Regan MacKinlay, PhD candidate, 2018 – School of Biological Sciences (SBS), Victoria University of Wellington (VUW)

 After completing an undergraduate degree back home in the States, Caroline joined our research group as an intern.
-Since September 2017 she has been monitoring the survival and reproduction of the robin study population.
+From September until December 2017 she monitored the survival and reproduction of the robin study population.

 Leonie Weltgen (MSc), 2016 – 2017